pakitochus/Teaching-SWC-Lessons/git/2021-04-09-yosigopublicando/slides_git.md

 ### My first untracked file

 * We'll create a file, but do nothing with it
-  * "Is Mars suitable as a space base?"
+  * "Is Marte suitable as a space base?"

 **Live Presentation**

 ```
-code mars.txt
+code Marte.txt
 ```

 ----